aishwarya-dangat/ecg-hrv-pipeline/README.md

-# ecg-hrv-pipeline
-ECG signal processing and HRV metric extraction using NeuroKit2 and NumPy
 # ECG HRV Pipeline

+ECG signal processing and HRV metric extraction using NeuroKit2 and NumPy.
 A beginner-friendly Python pipeline for ECG signal processing and Heart Rate Variability (HRV) analysis, built independently as part of an ongoing learning journey in computational neuroscience.

 ---